In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 (WordPress text widget)

-Drag your Text widget to your Active Widgets section and release it at the very top of the Widget Area …
+Drag the Text widget to your Active Widgets section and release it at the very top of the Widget Area …

-Click on the Text widget title bar to configure the widget settings.
+Click on the widget title bar to configure its settings.
 Paste the code with the URLs to your contact page and graphic button into your text widget content area and click the save button …

-Add a title to the widget if you want (e.g. “Need Help?”, “Support”, etc.) and paste the code with the correct destination URLs into the Content box, then click Save when done …
+Add a title section to your widget if you want (e.g. “Need Help?”, “Support”, etc.) and paste the code with the correct URLs into the large text box, then click the save button …

-Note: Make sure to test all links before pasting scripts into the Text Widget, or the clickable button will not work.
+Note: Make sure to check your contact page and button image links before pasting scripts into your Text Widget, or your button will not work.

 *** If using WordPress version pre-4.8 ***

-If you’re adding text with no formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: this is not necessary if you’re pasting in formatted HTML content like we’re using in the example for this tutorial).
+If adding text with no formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: this is not necessary if you type in HTML code like we’re doing in this tutorial).

-Here is some text with Automatically add paragraphs box unchecked …
+Here is some text added to a Text widget with Automatically add paragraphs box unchecked …

 Step 6 – Refresh your browser.

-After adding your widget and formatted content, visit your site and refresh your browser.
-If all links have been entered correctly, then the clickable support button should display at the top of your sidebar menu …
+Once you have added the text widget and HTML content, go to your site and refresh your web browser.
+If you have entered all of the links correctly, then the clickable support button should display at the top of your sidebar menu …

 (Clickable support button widget on blog sidebar)

-The screenshot above shows a clickable button in the sidebar area of a brand new WordPress site.
+The above screenshot shows a clickable button in the sidebar of a brand new WordPress site.

 Step 7 – Test the widget.